 Nothing feels as good as lifting barbells.

 A barbell teaches the mind to use muscles collectively to move an object.
-It also helps improve neuromuscular connections, which is responsible for building stronger muscle.
+It also helps improve neuromuscular connections, which is responsible for building stronger muscles.

 Don't know what a barbell is?
 A barbell is a long bar with weights attached at both ends.
 It is used in weightlifting, bodybuilding, and powerlifting.
 Also, you'd be surprised to know that there are several types of barbells and important factors to consider when buying one.

-But before we talk about what makes a good barbell, let discuss the types, shall we?
+But before we talk about what makes a good barbell, let discuss the types!

-Cambered squat barbells are not for less experienced weight lifters.
-Their weights hang low and swing as well.
+Cambered squat barbells have weights that hang low and swing as well.
 For a seasoned weightlifter looking for a tighter workout, the cambered squat barbell is perfect.

 The selling points of the trap bar are many, but very notable among them is how it works the legs.
 The trap bar also relieves pressure on the joints when lifting while placing more pressure on the legs.
 According to a study done in 2016, the hex bar is effective for enhancing power, velocity, and maximal force.

-The standard Olympic barbell is the most common type of barbell in the market, and every gym has one or even more of it.
-Standard barbells are 7 ft. long and weigh about 45 pounds.
-You can use this barbell for squats, bench press, overhead press, and deadlift.
+The standard Olympic barbell is the most common type of barbell in the market, and every gym has one.
+Standard barbells are 7 feet long and weigh about 45 pounds.
+You can use this barbell for squats, bench press, overhead press, deadlifts and much more.

 Also referred to as the football bar, the Swiss bar is mostly used for bench pressing exercises.

 If you have a shoulder injury, you can bench press more comfortably with the Swiss bar.
-It also offers a wide range of grips that allows the user close their grip more comfortably.
+It also offers a wide range of grips that allows the user to utilize the bar for various movements.

 Compared to standard barbells, Powerlifting barbells often hold more weight.
 And that means they are designed with stronger steel.
 If you're a powerlifter, you'll love this barbell which is often knurled more aggressively, and has a more dense shaft.